dinakaranonline/blog/_posts/2021-02-01-Demystifying-oAuth-and-OpenIDConnect.md

 ---
 published: false
 ---
 Authentication and Authorization as a concept has been there for a really long time. oAuth is the most standard way in which authorization is implemented and OpenID Connect is a preferred mechanism for authentication.
 In this podcast , we will Demystify oAuth and OpenID Connect - why , what and how.
-Listed below are the various topics that are briefly touched upon
+Listed below are the various topics that are briefly touched upon.